James Anderson Burns

-At age 14 James learned that a new school was being built 3 mi away.
+At age 14, James learned that a new school was being built 3 mi away.
 He wanted to go, but had no money for books.
 He spent his summer digging ginseng roots and earned enough money to buy books and his first pair of store-bought shoes.

-By age 16 James had completed the school's curriculum, but what he wanted most was to learn about Kentucky.
+By age 16, James had completed the school's curriculum, but what he wanted most was to learn about Kentucky.
 When he asked why they had left, his father told him about the feuds.
-James felt that his father had left their relatives to fight the battle alone and said, "I'm going to Kentucky."
+James felt that his father had left their relatives to fight the battle alone and decided to go to Kentucky.
 His father made him promise to wait a year.
-A week later Hugh died from a heart attack.
+A week later, Hugh died from a heart attack.
 The next year, 1883, James and his mother moved to the old "Burns Homestead" near Oneida.